 You’ll have the opportunity to write and publish scholarly articles and journals that are devoted to numerous areas of law.
 Your experiences with a Wake Forest law journal will help you write like a scholar and stand out to future employers.

-Some AEP services are available to all first-year law students.
-Every student is welcome to attend general workshops which include writing effective exam answers, class material outlining strategies, and practice exam sessions.
-In addition, AEP provides small group instruction sessions, structured study groups led by second- or third-year law students, and individual academic mentors.
+Our Academic Engagement Program (AEP) helps first-year students achieve their academic potential.
+All first-year law students are encouraged to attend general workshops which include writing effective exam answers, class material outlining strategies, and practice exam sessions.
+In addition, AEP provides small group instruction sessions, structured study groups led by second- and third-year law students, and individual academic mentors.